DiSaps/Task_Manager/README.md

 - For the unit test it is used JUnit 4.12 library

-**Task TaskManager_DB opens Task Manager which is compliled for use with the Database.
+**Task TaskManager_DB.bat opens Task Manager which is compliled for use with the Database.